-These are supportive spaces, led by trained mental health providers with shared lived experience, that help participants move forward on their journey to lawful status.
+These are supportive spaces, led by trained facilitators with shared lived experience, that help participants move forward on their journey to lawful status.
 Though not workshops or legal consultations, participants are able to safely explore the emotions that can sometimes arise during the legalization process: the fear of being denied; the anxiety of traveling abroad; and the exhaustion of being subject to ever-changing, unpredictable immigration policies.
 They also learn practical skills for managing emotional and psychological challenges.

 In addition to being part of support groups, participants are able to attend optional Q&A sessions with legal experts who answer general questions, as well as with formerly undocumented individuals who share personal experiences and reflections about their legalization journeys.